Blot creates a folder in your Dropbox and publishes files you put inside. These files become blog posts automatically:

 You can specify an entry's permalink in the metadata at the top of a file.
-For example, to create a blog post with the permalink
+To create a blog post with the permalink

-Permalinks can contain slashes and accents.
 If you're migrating to Blot from a different platform, consider setting up redirects instead of overriding the default permalinks in each blog post.

 You can specify tags in the metadata at the top of a file: